EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 ![Banner](craft-a-cms-for-developers/banner.png)

 As a software engineer, I thrive and thoroughly enjoy working on fully custom software products.
-Applications concieved to model and help in the execution of some business process and that are built from the groud up by a team of developers.
+Applications conceived to model and help in the execution of some business process and that are built from the ground up by a team of developers.

 Such projects are often complex and expensive though, and for some clients, they can be overkill.
 Some clients come up with requirements that are better served by off the shelf software solutions.
 One group of such off the shelf solutions are [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system).
 As a rule of thumb, if a client wants a website whose main purpose is to showcase some content, their brand or image, and custom business logic requirements are limited, then chances are that a CMS will fit the bill nicely.

-Lately we've been using the [Craft CMS](https://craftcms.com/) for a certain client that meets the aforementioned criteria, and I gotta say, I've been pleasantly suprised by the developer experience it offers.
+Lately we've been using the [Craft CMS](https://craftcms.com/) for a certain client that meets the aforementioned criteria, and I gotta say, I've been pleasantly surprised by the developer experience it offers.

 In this article I'm going to talk through a few of the key aspects of Craft that make me think that really, it's a CMS made for developers.
 So let's get started:

 ## Craft is easy to get up and running

 Craft is really just a [PHP](https://www.php.net/) application.
-And it is as typical as modern PHP applications go, capable of being initially set up with [Composer](https://getcomposer.org/) and of running on top of a [MySQL](https://www.mysql.com/) database (it also supports [Postgres](https://www.postgresql.org/!) and the [Apache web server](https://httpd.apache.org/).
+And it is as typical as modern PHP applications go, capable of being initially set up with [Composer](https://getcomposer.org/) and of running on top of a [MySQL](https://www.mysql.com/) database (it also supports [Postgres](https://www.postgresql.org/)!) and the [Apache web server](https://httpd.apache.org/).
 [It can all be done via console](https://craftcms.com/docs/3.x/console-commands.html) too, if that's how you roll.

 If you already have a box with Apache, PHP, MySQL and Composer, it all amounts to little more than creating a MySQL database for Craft, `composer install`ing the Craft package, sorting out some permissions, running `php craft setup`, following the prompts, and finally, configuring a virtual host in Apache to serve the `web` directory from inside where Craft was installed.